📊 Projekt

 • Increasing statistical power through transfer learning and optimally learned embeddings

-• Development of efficient algorithms and user-friendly software for application in biomedicine
+• Development of efficient algorithms and user-friendly software for application in large biomedical datasets such as the UK Biobank

 Keywords